MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The first script switches the current user to the user betty
+The first script switches the user to another user